classifyer/classifyer-data/CONTRIBUTING.md

   1. Fork this repository
   2. In your fork, locate the mappings file for the classification system you want to contribute to inside `mappings` directory (e.g. AMCO in Dutch is `amco_nl.csv`), if the classification system is not listed or is listed in other languages, please follow [contributing to a new classification system](#contributing-to-a-new-classification-system)
   3. **Append the new mappings to the file**, not leaving any columns out (write your organization/own name in the `contributor` column)
+  4. If this is your first contribution, add your organization/project/own name to the list of contributors in `contributors.md` file to be included in the platform's [about page](https://classifyer.app/about/team)
-  4. Commit your changes to your fork and **make a pull request** to this repository for a review
+  5. Commit your changes to your fork and **make a pull request** to this repository for a review

 ## Contributing To A New Classification System